G-Drennan/MTRX2700TUEPMG8/Assignment 2 Tron/README.md

 ## Part 1

 This program puts input and output with interrupts to the desired serial port written the the various functions (in this case SCI1).
+These interrupts only take a few milliseconds.

 **Output**